 - Bitter taste in the back of mouth

 GERD is diagnosed based on your symptoms and response to treatment.
 The most common symptom is heartburn, a burning sensation that rises from the stomach or lower chest.
-Occasional heartburn is normal, but if it occurs two or more times a week, you should consult a physician to determine if it’s due to GERD.
+Occasional heartburn is normal, but if it occurs two or more times a week, you should consult a gastroenterologist to determine if it’s due to GERD.

-If, despite the initial treatment, your physician notices more persistent symptoms such as weight loss, vomiting blood, black tarry stool, a family history of stomach cancer or if you come from endemic region for stomach cancer, further testing may be ordered.
+If, despite the initial treatment, your gastroenterologist notices more persistent symptoms such as weight loss, vomiting blood, black tarry stool, a family history of stomach cancer or if you come from endemic region for stomach cancer, further testing may be ordered.

 If your body fails to neutralize stomach acid or makes too much acid and overcomes the ability to neutralize it, an ulcer may develop in the stomach or duodendum.
 In the United States, over 4 million patients develop peptic ulcer disease each year, and the majority of ulcers heal without complication.

 The symptoms caused by an ulcer may include: